liamjackson34-art/sample-cdk-js/README.md

 ## Deploying the Website

 1. Run `npx cdk deploy` to create the buckets in your AWS account.
-2. Once deployed, upload your "Museum of Candy" static website files (including your `index.html`) to the newly created Website S3 bucket.
+2. Once deployed, upload static website files (including `index.html`) to the newly created Website S3 bucket.
 You can do this via the AWS S3 Console or the AWS CLI.
 3. Access your website using the S3 bucket's generated static website endpoint URL.